Skip to main content

 Stage 3: Dominator Analysis (calculate_dominators_with_state)

-1. Dominator tree — Runs Lengauer-Tarjan via petgraph::algo::dominators::simple_fast
+1. Dominator tree — Runs Lengauer-Tarjan directly on CSR edge storage (legacy path uses petgraph::algo::dominators::simple_fast)

 2. Children map — Builds a map from each node to its children in the dominator tree